codelion/optillm/README.md

 ## Methodology

-In CePO, the Best of N technique is applied to `bestoofn_n` solution candidates.
+In CePO, the Best of N technique is applied to `bestofn_n` solution candidates.
 Each solution is generated through the following four steps:

 **Step 1**: Plan Generation
 The model generates a detailed, step-by-step plan to solve the problem, along with its confidence level for each step.